argonne-lcf/CUDA_to_SYCL_samples/README.md

-l# Transitioning from CUDA to SYCL
+# Transitioning from CUDA to SYCL

 Join us on April 29, 2025, for a webinar covering the process of porting CUDA code to SYCL, with a focus on high-performance math libraries like cuBLAS and cuFFT.
 ALCF's Thomas Applencourt and Abhishek Bagusetty will discuss key challenges, such as differences in API, memory management, and execution models, and provide strategies for achieving portability and performance.